OWASP/DevGuide/03-Build/0x11-Cryptography.md

 #####Cipher Padding

 A streaming cipher or a block cipher using a streaming mode such as OFB, CFB, CTR, etc. does not require padding.
 However, we recommend that you use padding with any block cipher that uses a block mode (e.g., CBC).
 For symmetric block ciphers, PKCS7 (RFC 5652) or PKCS5 padding are good choices as they are supported by almost all cryptographic libraries.
 For most practical purposes, PKCS5 padding is the same as PKCS7 padding, except that technically, PKCS5 padding can only be used to pad ciphers whose block size is 64 bits  (In fact, the standard SunJCE cryptographic provider in Java supports only PKCS5 padding, but not PKCS7 padding.
 On the other hand, the .NET Framework supports only PKCS7 padding, but not PKCS5 padding.
-Fortunately, in practice, these two padding schemes can generally used interchangeably.)
+Fortunately, in practice, these two padding schemes can generally be used interchangeably.)
 For asymmetric ciphers, one needs to be more cautious in the choice of padding because of cryptographic weaknesses with some padding schemes used with such ciphers.
 For the RSA algorithm, we recommend the OAEP padding scheme OAEP with SHA-1 and MGF1 padding (OAEPWithSHA1andMGF1Padding)

 Recommended: Block ciphers using block mode – PKCS7 or PKCS5 padding; with RSA - OAEPWithSHA1andMGF1Padding